-Additional information All profits, losses and expenses associated with a currency hedging transaction entered into in relation to the Currency Hedged Share-Class will be allocated solely to the Currency Hedged Share-Class.
-The list of available Share-Classes of this Sub-Fund is available on www.gsam.com/responsible-investing .
-An additional maximum Share-Class Overlay Fee of 0.04% is charged for Overlay Share-Classe and based on actual costs.
+All profits, losses and expenses associated with a currency hedging transaction entered into in relation to the Currency Hedged Share-Class will be allocated solely to the Currency Hedged Share-Class.

+The list of available Share-Classes of this Sub-Fund is available on https://am.gs.com An additional maximum Share-Class Overlay Fee of 0.04% is charged for Overlay Share-Classes and based on actual costs.